 Rhonda Marcucci, founder of Gruppo Marcucci (GPM), is a respected industry, observer, speaker and author of articles on topics pertaining to the HR and Benefits Administration technology and outsourcing industry.
 For up-to-the-minute insights from industry conferences, follow Rhonda on Twitter.

-COMING SOON: Watch this space for information on an interactive online discussion with Rhonda Marcucci on the latest evolution in this fast-paced industry.
-We'll post thought provoking articles, observations and research to focus the conversation. #GPMTalks
+Watch this space for industry insights from from Rhonda Marcucci on the latest evolution in this fast-paced industry.
+We'll post thought provoking blogs, articles, observations and research to focus the conversation. #GPMTalks

 Cost and Consumerism Continue to Drive Industry